Yelp/paasta/docs/source/hpa.rst

   Any none-zero number.

 :signalflow_metrics_query (required):
   String.
-This is not validated so you are reponsible for making it right.
+This is not validated so you are responsible for making it right.
 Please refer to this doc for how to write `Signalflow queries <https://yelpwiki.yelpcorp.com/display/METRICS/SignalFlow+Example+Programs>`_ In general, if your metrics fluctuate a lot, it is recommended to use mean() over a range of time.